inventree/inventree-docs/docs/systems.md

 title: Management Systems
 ---

-## Systems for managing things
+## Systems for managing parts

-There are different systems in the industry for the management of getting, storing and making things.
-But what are they for and what do their acronyms mean?
+There are different systems in the industry for the management of getting, storing and making parts.
+An overview what they are for and what the acronyms mean.

 ### Inventory management *(IMS)*